jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-validation/cluster-ip/README.md

 # Streams for Apache Kafka Proxy Record Validation, exposed using Cluster-IP

-In this example, an instance of Apache Kafka is deployed using Streams for Apache Kafka.
-Apicurio Registry is deployed to the cluster too.
+In this example, an instance of Apache Kafka is deployed to an OpenShift cluster using Streams for Apache Kafka, alongside Apicurio Registry, which is also deployed to the cluster.

 The Streams Proxy is deployed with configuration to perform record validation.
 The configuration ensures that any records sent to a topic called `people` adhere to a `person` schema.